-1 2 Date of resolution June 27, 2012 Class and number of person for subscription rights to shares 6 Full-time Directors and 11 Executive Officers Number of stock acquisition rights outstanding (Number) 88 [88] Note 1 Type of stock and number of shares subject to stock acquisition rights(Share) Common stock, 17,600 [17,600] Notes 1 and 4 Amount to be paid in upon exercise of subscription rights to shares(JPY) The value of assets to be contributed upon exercise of stock acquisition rights shall be determined by multiplying the price to be paid per share upon exercise of each stock acquisition right (the "exercise price") by the Number of Shares Granted, and the exercise price shall be one (1) yen.
-Exercise period of subscription rights to shares From July 14, 2012 to July 13, 2042 Price of issuing shares and amount of capitalization upon exercise of subscription rights to shares (JPY) Price of issuing shares : JPY1,593.81 Amount of capitalization : JPY796.905 Note 4 Condition for exercise of subscription rights to shares Note 2 Matters regarding acquisition of subscription rights to shares through transfer Acquisition of subscription rights to shares through transfer shall be subject to approval by resolution of the Board of Directors Matters regarding the grant of subscription rights to shares to upon organizational restructuring Note 3 we stock i requisition regime Date of resolution June 26, 2013 Class and number of person for subscription rights to shares 7 Full-time Directors and 10 Executive Officers Number of stock acquisition rights outstanding (Number) 70 [70] Note 1 Type of stock and number of shares subject to stock acquisition rights(Share) Common stock, 14,000 [14,000] Note 1 Amount to be paid in upon exercise of subscription rights to shares(JPY) The value of assets to be contributed upon exercise of stock acquisition rights shall be determined by multiplying the price to be paid per share upon exercise of each stock acquisition right (the "exercise price") by the Number of Shares Granted, and the exercise price shall be one (1) yen.
-Exercise period of subscription rights to shares From July 12, 2013 to July 11, 2043 Price of issuing shares and amount of capitalization upon exercise of subscription rights to shares (JPY) Price of issuing shares : JPY3,236 Amount of capitalization : JPY1,618 Condition for exercise of subscription rights to shares Note 2 Matters regarding acquisition of subscription rights to shares through transfer Acquisition of subscription rights to shares through transfer shall be subject to approval by resolution of the Board of Directors Matters regarding the grant of subscription rights to shares to upon organizational restructuring Note 3
+2 Stock Frequentian ragins Date of resolution June 27, 2012 Class and number of person for subscription rights to shares 6 Full-time Directors and 11 Executive Officers Number of stock acquisition rights outstanding (Number) 88 [79] Note 1 Type of stock and number of shares subject to stock acquisition rights(Share) Common stock, 35,200 [31,600] Notes 1 and 4 Amount to be paid in upon exercise of subscription rights to shares(JPY) The value of assets to be contributed upon exercise of stock acquisition rights shall be determined by multiplying the price to be paid per share upon exercise of each stock acquisition right (the "exercise price") by the Number of Shares Granted, and the exercise price shall be one (1) yen.
+Exercise period of subscription rights to shares From July 14, 2012 to July 13, 2042 Price of issuing shares and amount of capitalization upon exercise of subscription rights to shares (JPY) Price of issuing shares : JPY796.905 Amount of capitalization : JPY398.4525 Note 4 Condition for exercise of subscription rights to shares Note 2 Matters regarding acquisition of subscription rights to shares through transfer Acquisition of subscription rights to shares through transfer shall be subject to approval by resolution of the Board of Directors Matters regarding the grant of subscription rights to shares to upon organizational restructuring Note 3

+Date of resolution June 26, 2013 Class and number of person for subscription rights to shares 7 Full-time Directors and 10 Executive Officers Number of stock acquisition rights outstanding (Number) 70 [65] Note 1 Type of stock and number of shares subject to stock acquisition rights(Share) Common stock, 28,000 [26,000] Note 1 and 5 Amount to be paid in upon exercise of subscription rights to shares(JPY) The value of assets to be contributed upon exercise of stock acquisition rights shall be determined by multiplying the price to be paid per share upon exercise of each stock acquisition right (the "exercise price") by the Number of Shares Granted, and the exercise price shall be one (1) yen.
+Exercise period of subscription rights to shares From July 12, 2013 to July 11, 2043 Price of issuing shares and amount of capitalization upon exercise of subscription rights to shares (JPY) Price of issuing shares : JPY1,618 Amount of capitalization : JPY809 Note 5 Condition for exercise of subscription rights to shares Note 2 Matters regarding acquisition of subscription rights to shares through transfer Acquisition of subscription rights to shares through transfer shall be subject to approval by resolution of the Board of Directors Matters regarding the grant of subscription rights to shares to upon organizational restructuring Note 3